 - Tell people you are 29 years old when you are 35, 45 or 55 plus, or say I am 95 years old and don’t I look great?

 Yes, have some fun with your age.
 At a minimum, be the best you at whatever age, whatever condition–moving fast or slow.
 Some younger people are slowed down because of health conditions.
 At seventy-one I have lasted well.
 You have lasted, to this point.
 Celebrate it.
 Of course, there are ways to make the lasting longer through a healthy lifestyle.

-It is a matter of choice–a matter of choosing resilient boosting thoughts and behaviors.
+It is a matter of choice–a matter of choosing resilient aging by boosting your thoughts and minding your behaviors.
 May your aging process reflect your thoughtful choices.

 Patricia Morgan MA CCC helps her readers, clients, and audiences lighten their load, brighten their outlook, and strengthen their resilience.
 To go from woe to WOW call 403.242.7796 or email a request.